 Ensuring that animal food ingredients are not stifled by regulatory red-tape and come to the marketplace in a more expeditious manner is a priority for the American Feed Industry Association.
 At the AFIA, we are working on behalf of our members with the regulatory staff at the Food and Drug Administration and policymakers on Capitol Hill to provide recommendations on how current regulations can reduce the regulatory burden, both on the FDA and the industry, without compromising animal health and safety.

-In 2019, the AFIA advocated for, and was pleased to see included in Congress’ 2020 fiscal year appropriations package, an additional $5 million for the FDA’s Center for Veterinary Medicine (CVM) to hire new ingredient review staff.
-The FDA has told the industry that despite the coronavirus pandemic, it is moving forward with hiring new staff as part of this mandate.
-Now, AFIA’s focus will turn to ensuring the agency cannot only maintain this funding, but continue to improve its main ingredient review processes – the Food Additive Petition and Generally Recognized As Safe (GRAS) notification process – so that American companies can begin counting on an understanding of the requirements and expected review times.
+The AFIA has advocated for additional resources for the FDA Center for Veterinary Medicine (CVM) animal food ingredient review team.
+In 2019, the AFIA was pleased to see included in Congress’ 2020 fiscal year appropriations package, an additional $5 million for the FDA’s Center for Veterinary Medicine (CVM) to hire new ingredient review staff.
+The FDA, despite the coronavirus pandemic, hired 12 new employees as part of this mandate.
+In fiscal 2022, an increase of $1 million was granted as additional dollars allocated to the animal food ingredient review process.
+As the AFIA continues to seek the additional money needed to get the CVM fully staffed to handle the workload, the focus also continues to ensure the agency continues to improve its main ingredient review processes – the Food Additive Petition and Generally Recognized As Safe (GRAS) notification process – so that American companies can begin counting on an understanding of the requirements and expected review times.
 In addition, the AFIA will continue its work on improving the ingredient review process at the Association of American Feed Control Officials (AAFCO), which sets the definitions for feed ingredients the states will accept.